Stateful Entities: Object-oriented Cloud Applications as Distributed Dataflows: Introduction

+While there are multiple approaches for distributed application programming (e.g., Bloom \cite{alvaro2010boom}, Hilda \cite{yang2006hilda}, Cloudburst \cite{cloudburst}, AWS Lambda, Azure Durable Functions, and Orleans \cite{bykov2011orleans,bernstein2014orleans}), in practice developers mainly use libraries of popular general purpose languages such as Spring Boot in Java, and Flask in Python.

+None of these approaches offers message processing guarantees, failing to support \emph{exactly-once processing}: the ability of a system to reflect the changes of a message to the state exactly one time.
+Instead, they offer at-most- or at-least-once processing semantics.
+Programmers then have to ``pollute'' their business logic with consistency checks, state rollbacks, timeouts, retries, and idempotency \cite{microservices-survey, microservices-drawbacks}.

+We argue that no matter how we approach cloud programming unless an execution engine can offer exactly-once processing guarantees so that it can be assumed at the level of the programming model, we will never remove the burden of distributed systems aspects from programmers.
+To the best of our knowledge, the only systems able to guarantee exactly-once message processing \cite{silvestre2021clonos,CarboneEF17} at the time of writing, are batch \cite{dean2008mapreduce, dryadlinq, CUSTOM:web/Spark} and streaming \cite{storm, CarboneKE15, murray2013naiad} dataflow systems.
+However, their programming model follows the paradigm of functional dataflow APIs which are cumbersome to use and require training, and heavy rewrites of the typical imperative code that developers prefer to use for expressing application logic.

+For these reasons, we argue that the dataflow model should be used as a low-level intermediate representation (IR) for the modeling and execution of distributed applications, but not as a programmer-facing model.
+Technically, one of the main challenges in adopting a dataflow-based IR is that the dataflow model is essentially functional, with immutable values being propagated across operators that typically do not share a global state.
+Hence, adopting a dataflow-based IR entails translating (arbitrary) imperative code into the functional style.
+Compiler research has systematically explored only the opposite direction: to compile code in functional programming languages into a representation that is executable on imperative architectures -- like virtually all modern microprocessors.
+Yet, the translation from imperative to functional or dataflow programming remains largely unexplored.

-This paper presents \sysname{}, a programming model, compiler pipeline and IR that compiles imperative, object-oriented applications into distributed dataflow graphs and executes them on existing dataflow systems.
-Instead of designing an external Domain-Specific Language (DSL) for our needs, we opted for an internal DSL embedded in Python, a general-purpose, object-oriented programming language that is already popular for cloud programming.
-In \sysname{}, a Python program is first compiled into an IR, a stateful dataflow graph, that is independent of the target execution engine.
+This paper presents a prototypical programming model, compiler pipeline, and IR that compiles imperative, transactional object-oriented applications into distributed dataflow graphs and executes them on existing dataflow systems.
+Instead of designing an external Domain-Specific Language (DSL) for our needs, we opted for an internal DSL embedded in Python - a language that is already popular for cloud programming.
+Specifically, a given Python program is first compiled into an IR, an enriched stateful dataflow graph that is independent of the target execution engine.
 That dataflow graph can then be compiled and deployed to a variety of distributed systems.
-The current set of supported systems includes Apache Flink's Python API, Flink's StateFun API, Apache Beam, and Amazon's Lambda Functions and CloudBurst.
+The current set of supported systems includes Apache Flink Statefun and \sysname{} -- our own dataflow system built for the needs of such low-latency cloud applications.
+The choice of a runtime system is completely independent of the application layer, which allows switching to different runtime systems with no changes to the application code.